Wild slow Avs’ surge as Fiala’s hat trick highlights 8-3 win

 ST. PAUL, Minn.
+(AP) — After several humbling losses to the West Division leader, the Minnesota Wild sent quite the message to the Colorado Avalanche in their last of eight regular season matchups.

+Eight was more than enough for the Wild to slow the surging Avalanche.

-(AP) — Kevin Fiala notched his first career hat trick, Kirill Kaprizov had two of Minnesota’s three power-play goals, and the sharp-shooting Wild beat Colorado 8-3 to hand the Avalanche their first regulation loss in 16 games.
+Kevin Fiala notched his first career hat trick, Kirill Kaprizov had two of Minnesota’s three power-play goals, and the sharp-shooting Wild beat Colorado 8-3 on Wednesday to hand the Avalanche their first regulation loss in 16 games.

+The statement?
+“We can play against you guys,” Fiala said, “if we’re going to meet them in the playoffs.”

 Luke Johnson, Ryan Hartman and Joel Eriksson Ek also scored, as the Wild caught NHL wins leader Philipp Grubauer on a rare off night in the net.
 He was pulled midway through the third period for Jonas Johansson, who gave up the eighth goal — to Fiala — that matched the all-time Wild record.

-In the last of their eight regular season matchups with the West Division leader, the Wild made quite the impression in case they meet the Avalanche in the playoffs.
-There were 18 penalties called in this tightly officiated contest, including one game misconduct for each side, and scrums broke out early and late.
+They finished with just 19 shots on goal, scoring on a staggering 42% of their on-target attempts.

+“They were the more hungry team.
+They came out in the first period again at a pace and intensity that we didn’t match,” Avalanche coach Jared Bednar said.

 Nathan MacKinnon got the Avalanche on the board just 26 seconds in the second period, after the Wild built a 3-0 lead.
-Andre Burakovsky and Mikko Rantanen each scored to cut the deficit to 4-3, but the Wild were ready for the surge.
-They finished the game with just 19 shots on goal.
+Andre Burakovsky and Mikko Rantanen each scored to cut the deficit to 4-3, but Kaprizov responded with a snipe through traffic less than four minutes later.
+The Russian right wing became the first Wild rookie with two power play goals in a game.

+“He’s a great player.
+He’s been awesome for us the whole season, and I feel like all the lines are rolling,” Fiala said.

-Both of Kaprizov’s goals and two of Fiala’s were on a power play, as the Wild went 4 for 5 against an Avs penalty kill that entered the evening ranked second in the league.
+Two of Fiala’s goals were on a power play, too, as the Wild went 4 for 5 against an Avs penalty kill that entered the evening ranked second in the league.
 Six of Minnesota’s 18 goals with the man advantage have come in these last two games against Colorado.
 The Wild began the game with the second-worst power play in the NHL.

 Cam Talbot made 29 saves, Jared Spurgeon had three power-play assists and Victor Rask helped on two for the Wild, who became the first team to beat the Avalanche before overtime since Arizona on March 8.
 Colorado, which has the league’s best points percentage and trails Toronto by one point in the overall standings, was 13-0-2 on that 15-game run.